 You may think a parsnip cake sounds like a strange idea, but if you think about carrot or courgette cake, there’s not much difference.
 Parsnips are another slightly sweet vegetable with a mild flavour – in fact we add in hella spices to make sure the cake is tasty.
-I was given a Schwartz spice advent calendar to create this recipe with so I went with loadsa cinnamon, some nutmeg, allspice and ground ginger.
+I went with loadsa cinnamon (of course), some nutmeg, allspice and ground ginger.
 A classic combo of fragrant, sweet spices to match the sweet earthiness of the parsnip.

 As I try to avoid making layer cakes whenever possible, I kept things simple by using a bundt tin instead.
 With a bundt I also usually feel like a standard buttercream isn’t gonna work so a cream cheese glaze is poured on top instead (which incidentally is also easier than making buttercream, hooray!).
 My decoration choice of pumpkin seeds and silvery sugar balls is totally optional (or you can switch it up by using chopped pecans and festive sprinkles!).
 I’m just warning you now, it’s incredibly addictive and much simpler to assemble than layer cake – say hello to my new fave festive cake!!!